spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/kubernetes-airgap-instructions.md

   :::

-- An HTTP file server to host the Palette manifest.
-The file server must be accessible from the target environment where Palette will be installed.
+- An HTTP file server to host the VerteX manifest.
+The file server must be accessible from the target environment where VerteX will be installed.
 Below is a list of common file servers:
   - [Apache HTTP Server](https://httpd.apache.org/)

   - [Nginx](https://www.nginx.com/)